 “King’s Path” – has got its name thanks to the Spanish monarch Alfonso XIII, who personally completed this hiking trail in 1920.
 Today, it is possible to retrace the steps of the king and experience these complex sensations at the same time - admiration for the incomparable beauty of nature and a screaming sense of self- preservation.
 In reality, there is nothing to fear.
 To anticipate your question, let me reassure you - everything was renovated in 2015 and now the structure is absolutely reliable.

 So, why it was originally called the "death path" and " the most dangerous hiking trail in the world "?
 The answer is simple - temporary structures fell into decay.
 Some parts of them collapsed.
 Any careless movement led to fatal consequences.
 Step into the void ...
 It is not a joke!
 The desire to taste the adrenaline rush killed many!
-Think about it, at least 70 ruffers traded life for fleeting emotions.
+There have been at least 70 ruffers deaths on the Caminito del Rey.
+They traded life for fleeting emotions.
 A bad example is often contagious ...

 The Spanish government has decided to put an end to the tragedies of young desperate people, having restored the perimeter.
 The forbidden fruit is not so sweet ...